Adapt Postgres queries¶

 Binning and histograms¶

 The original post talks about custom binning, equal-width and equal-height binning.
-The way to do custom binning is very similar on ClickHouse, which also supports CASE statements.
+The way to do custom binning is very similar on Tinybird, which also supports CASE statements.
 Equal height binning could be achieved with the quantiles function, already described before, in the descriptive statistics section.
-The most interesting use-case of equal-width binning is creating histograms, which is very easy on ClickHouse.
+The most interesting use-case of equal-width binning is creating histograms, which is very easy on Tinybird.
 It even comes with a histogram function, which receives a number of bins and the data, and returns a list of tuples containing the lower and upper bounds of each bucket, as well as its height:

 THE HISTOGRAM FUNCTION